 Ray L. Phillips 81, a servant of Jesus, went to be with Him on Dec 5, 2019 at Grays Harbor Community Hospital in Aberdeen.

-To send flowers in memory of Ray Leroy Phillips, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ray Leroy Phillips, please visit our Heartfelt Sympathies Store.

 Ray was born April 7, 1938 in St Anthony, ID to Lee and Ella (Ellis) Phillips.
 As a young toddler the family moved to a cabin his Dad built on the upper part of the Smith Creek in WA.
 In his early schooling, he went to Willapa Valley and Raymond school districts.
 In the mid 40’s the family moved to Kirby, OR near Grants Pass where he graduated H. S. at the Illinois Valley H. S. of Grants Pass.